Lab Tests FAQ

 I am a hospital inpatient.
 Why are my blood specimens collected so early in the day?

-Blood samples are collected primarily during the early morning hours beginning at 3a.m. and continuing until 6:30a.m. so that most of the laboratory results are available for your physician by 7 a.m.
-It is important to have the results by 7a.m. for physicians to make decisions about the patient’s condition and treatment for the day.
-Blood specimens can be collected throughout the day depending on the patient’s condition or treatment.
-In some instances, blood must be obtained at timed intervals in order to monitor specific conditions like cardiac enzymes for cardiac problems or to determine a diagnosis like a glucose tolerance test for diabetes.
+Blood samples are collected primarily during the early morning hours beginning at 3 a.m. and continue until 6:30 a.m. so that most of the laboratory results are available to your doctor by 7 a.m.
+It is important to have the results by 7 a.m. for doctors to make decisions about the patient’s condition and treatment for the day.
+Blood specimens can be collected throughout the day, depending on the patient’s treatment plan set forth by the doctor.
+In some cases, blood must be obtained at timed intervals in order to monitor specific conditions like cardiac enzymes for cardiac problems or to determine a diagnosis like a glucose tolerance test for diabetes.